cindy-purity/Data-Analysis/README.md

 # Data-Analysis
-This repositories has notebooks of my Data Analytics Projects
+This repository has notebooks of my Data Analytics Projects